g200kg/zoom-ms-utility/README.md

 * Press accept if 'MIDI device' dialog is displayed
 * Select MidiPort to 'ZOOM MS Series'

+## TECH NOTE : For build standalone packages
+* The standalone versions are packaged using `NW.JS`
+* Git LFS required due to large file size
+* Create ZIP-files for distribution with `npm run dist`.

 ## Offline mode
-Though the standalone version is recommended for offline use, the following is for use via Node.js or another local server.
+Though the standalone version is available for offline use, the following is for use via Node.js or another local server.

 ### Via Node.js